PM520-Spring2022/Week8-MCMCpackage/README.md

 # Week7-MCMCpackage

-This repo contains the docs for R's MCMC package, alonbg with a worked example (in the Rmd file).
+This repo contains the docs for R's MCMC package, along with a worked example (in the Rmd file).

+In addition, there is the datafile for the QTL in=-class exercise.